modular/modular/KGEN/docs/MojoNotes.md

 1) We do not support all the deprecated features of the Python lexer.

-2) We treat "soft" keywords like `case` as "hard" keywords in Lightning.
+2) We treat "soft" keywords like `case` as "hard" keywords in Mojo.
    Rationale is that we don't want things like "case = 42" to be supported.
-   Python supports this for backwards compatibility reasons, but we can handle this in the future Python -> Lightning translator tool by (e.g.) adding an backticks around the keywords.
+   Python supports this for backwards compatibility reasons, but we can handle this in the future Python -> Mojo translator tool by (e.g.) adding an backticks around the keywords.

 ### New Features / Extensions that Python doesn't have